paulnasdaq/paulnasdaq/README.md

 # Hello there :wave:
 <pre>
 My name is Paul Nasdaq.
 I am a software engineer
-I write code mostly in Python, Javascript and (recently) Go I am an experienced full-stack developer
+I write code mostly in Python, Javascript/Typescript and (recently) Go I am an experienced full-stack web developer

-..and I use Linux
+..and I use Linux :-)
 </pre>

 <!--